Medicare and mental health coverage — what's available for depression and dementia

 Many older adults respond to treatment once they start.
 They feel better.
 They realize the treatment works.
 They wish they'd started sooner.
 The resistance is usually about getting started, not about the treatment itself.

 Not all therapists are trained to work with older adults.
-Some therapists specialize in geriatric mental health.
-Finding one matters.
+Some therapists specialize in geriatric mental health, and finding one matters.

 A therapist who specializes in geriatric mental health understands the specific issues older adults face.
 They understand that depression in older adults can present as memory problems.
 They understand that anxiety is common after health events.
 They understand the medications older adults take and how they might interact with psychiatric medications.